NicoJuicy/LearnML/getting_started.md

 **NOTE:** The Medium and TowardsDataSciene articles are best viewed in a browser Private tab.

+I highly recommend that you refer to more than one resource (other than acikit-learn, tensorflow, and PyTorch documentation) when learning ML.

 ## Math

 [Learn Data Science For Free](https://medium.com/artificialis/learn-data-science-for-free-fad0aa268c1e)